 - Elevate knees above the hip level when passing stools.

-Medical interventions for treating constipation may involve :
+Medical interventions may involve :

 - Fibre supplementation with both soluble fibre supplements like psyllium and insoluble fibre supplements like wheat bran.